G Codes for Mammograms with CPT Codes: A Complete Guide

 1. Screening vs. Diagnostic Mammogram

-• Screening is for asymptomatic women and is typically allowed once every 12 months for Medicare patients over 40.
+• Generally, screening mammograms apply to asymptomatic women and Medicare typically allows them once every 12 months for patients over 40.

-• Diagnostic mammograms are used when a patient has symptoms, abnormal findings, or a prior history of breast cancer.
+• Providers use diagnostic mammograms when patients have symptoms, abnormal findings, or a prior history of breast cancer.

-Make sure the medical necessity for diagnostic procedures is clearly documented.
+Make sure providers clearly document the medical necessity for diagnostic procedures

 2. Modifier Use